apache/dubbo-website/content/en/overview/notices/admin.md

 ## Best Practices

-1. Please update the default username, password, and JWT Secret Token during privatized deployment.
-It is recommended to modify the authentication logic of Dubbo Admin and connect it to your organization's personnel management system.
+1. Update the default username, password, and JWT Secret Token during private deployment.
+It is recommended to modify Dubbo Admin's authentication logic to integrate with your organization's personnel management system.
-2. Do not directly expose the Dubbo Admin port to the Internet.
+2. Do not expose Dubbo Admin's port directly to the Internet.